OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Upgrading.md

 oupgrade
 ```

-It will take care of checking for firmware updates, and installing them if they are available.
+It will take care of checking for firmware updates, and automatically installing them if they are available.

 ### Doing More with `oupgrade`